tjeyy/database_benchmarks/README.md

 - `python/db_comparison_runner.py` executes the experiment that measures the throughput improvement for different DBMSs.

-- `python/greenplum_configure.py` creates the required config files for the Greenplum DBMS.

 The `resources` directory contains the benchmark schema/create table statements and log files.
-Python scripts for visualization and helpers to setup and run Greenplum are located in `scripts`.
+Python scripts for visualization and some helpers are located in `scripts`.